dallasferraz/cardio/database/README.md

 ## Tables

-Here you will find the tables and fields of each table in Microsoft Access.
+Here you will find the tables and fields of each table constructed both to Microsoft Access and MySQL.
 --

 **medicine**